willvedd/react-concurrent-mode/presentation/presentation--full.md

 - Works by _throwing a promise_ (mechanics not too important)
 - `fetch()` unsupported without plumbing
 - Bubbles up like an error
-- Inspired by algebraic erooffects
+- Inspired by algebraic effect

 ---